-The mission of DueJusticeProject is to educate, to build a network of allies, to challenge the criminalization of serious neuropsychiatric illness (SNI).
+The mission of DueJusticeProject is to educate, to build a network of allies, to challenge the criminalization of serious neurobehavioral illness (SNI).

 The law, society, and the criminal justice system have spent decades skillfully plying the behavioral consequences of psychosis from the disease condition of the brain.
-The misguided advocacy of elements within the disability and civil rights community have contributed to the dissociation of psychosis spectrum disorders from their deadlier consequences.
+The misguided advocacy of elements within the disability and civil rights community have contributed to the dissociation of neurogenic dysmentation (“psychosis”) from its deadliest consequences.
 We have news media stories that pose the moral dilemma “punishment or treatment?”, meaning well in their reporting and editorializing, but failing to comprehend the fallacy of this proposed quandary.

 The most recent mantra of the criminal justice community that has infiltrated the public consciousness is that “you can be mentally ill and still know right from wrong” This mantra is intended to recapture the heart and mind of the juror who may have become sensitized (in an atmosphere of increased attention paid to the topic of mental illness) to the plight of the ‘mentally ill’ in our society, and as such, this mantra becomes an appeal to ignorance.
 It is the “knowing” part, that requires examination within the context of neuroscience.

-Juries do their best to carefully consider evidence in cases involving defendants with SMI – they want to do the right thing.
+Juries do their best to carefully consider evidence in cases involving defendants with SNI – they want to do the right thing.
 Most judges take their responsibilities very seriously, carefully and judiciously considering the facts at hand, exercising prudence as they apply the law.
 Judges and practitioners of the law do their best to be just, operating on the basis of what they understand about SNI.
-However, there is nothing in life that prepares human beings to understand these brain disorders intuitively – as we understand psychological disturbances (SMI is not psychological).
-A medical doctor described psychosis as a ‘quantum leap’ apart from the mental disorders that most people can conceptualize.
+However, there is nothing in life that prepares human beings to understand these brain disorders intuitively – as we understand psychological disturbances (SNI is not neurological not psychological).
+A medical doctor described “psychosis” as a ‘quantum leap’ apart from the mental disorders that most people can conceptualize.
 Without direct exposure (in an immediate family member) and without cognitive depth perception, SNI can be beyond the grasp of most people.